tcroshaw/tcroshaw.github.io/capstone/index.md

 Taken from Twittascope website: "About Twittascope.com: Twittascope tweets authentic horoscopes for your Twitter account each morning.
 Provided by the Daily Insight Group, this leading horoscope service offers a daily dose of astrological insight."

-This does not sound like a reliable resource for investigate tweets on natural catastrophes (!), so although this is a large sample of data we will exclude it from our project.
+This does not sound like a reliable resource for investigate tweets on natural catastrophes (!), so although this is a large sample of data it will exclude it from our project.

 After I cleaned the data of all unreliable tweets, removed outliers and replaced null values, I investigated the frequency of the term 'hail' over the 24 hour period...

 <img src="tweet_hail_frequency.png" alt="">

-The above frequency distribution over the 24 hour period shows signficiant spikes in the use of word 'hail' in tweets at 6 - 8 AM GMT, which is 3 - 5PM Brisbane Daylight time.
+The above frequency distribution over the 24 hour period shows signficiant spikes in the use of 'hail' in tweets at 6 - 8 AM GMT, which is 3 - 5PM Brisbane Daylight time.
 This corresponds with the known time of the major hail event in Brisbane.
 Another peak occurs later in the series - what could this relate to?
 Was there another hail event elsewhere..?

-Now we know the key event type is recognised in our data, what other terms are the most prevalent when this word was tweeted?
+Now we know the Brisbane hail event is strongly recognised in our data, what other terms are the most prevalent when this word was tweeted?

 <img src="hail_sample_word_tweet_count.png" alt="">

-The above graph shows the key words which were posted in tweets that contained the word 'hail'.
-Location information such as Brisbane and Australia are observed, as well as emotive words such as "massive, super, worst", all of which will be critical in my tweet classification process in the next phase of the capstone.
+The above graph shows the key words that were posted in tweets that contained the word 'hail'.
+Location information such as Brisbane and Australia are observed, as well as emotive words such as "massive, super, worst", all of which will be critical in the tweet classification process and sentinment analysis in later phases of the investigation.

 _Could 'golf' and 'ball' be related..?_ It is common to associate hail size with objects, particularly common with objects such as "golf-ball" or "tennis-ball".
 I will therefore include a bigrams NLP investigation in later stages to see if this term is signficiant.